courajs/probablyright.tv/today.md

 I know basically nothing about Scala.
 It's functional?
 Runs on the JVM.
 SBT is a build tool?
 Actually, it probably stands for Scala Build Tool lol.

+Also, I can maybe explain what a monad is?
+Let me know if you want me to try.